-Sponsors: Official WTT national sponsors include GEICO, DecoTurf, Forevermark, Wilson Racquet matches consist of five sets, with one set each of men's and women's singles, men's and women's doubles and mixed doubles.
+- Format: In a WTT match, each team is comprised of two men, two women and a coach.
+Team matches consist of five sets, with one set each of men's and women's singles, men's and women's doubles and mixed doubles.
 The first team to reach five games wins each set.
 A nine-point tiebreaker is played if a set reaches four games all.
 One point is awarded for each game won and scoring is cumulative.
-If necessary, Extended Play and a
+If necessary, Extended Play and a Supertiebreaker are played to determine the winner of the match. - Owners: Eric Davidson and Fred Luddy own equal majority ownership of WTT; Billie Jean King is a minority owner.